Lozenge Tilings of a Hexagon and q-Racah Ensembles: A first example: -Racah ensemble

-Note that we are particularly interested in the values $0 < \xi \leq 1$, but in the discussion below also $\xi>1$ will play a role.
+Note that we are particularly interested in the values $0 < \xi \leq 1$.
+But in the discussion below, $\xi>1$ will also play a role.

-Finally, Then Theorem \ref{thm:LLNlpfunctions} gives the limiting density of the points in the $q$-Racah ensemble.
+Finally, Theorem~\ref{thm:LLNlpfunctions} gives the limiting density of the points in the $q$-Racah ensemble.
 We also find the limiting shape density $\rho$, defined via \eqref{eq:limit_shape_density}, as an integral.
-We are able to further compute that integral explicitly for the scaled $q$-Racah case, which we will discuss now.
+We can further compute that integral explicitly for the scaled $q$-Racah case, which we will discuss now.

 Central to the result is the equation